Feeling bullied?

 These resources will both help you on your path to recovery and healing, and make our initial discovery call more productive.

-• Get, and read, Overcoming Mobbing: A Recovery Guide for Workplace Aggression and Bullying by Maureen Duffy and Len Sperry.
-It is an excellent book, incredibly helpful for you to understand what you are experiencing and why it is happening.
-It will help to start to unlock you from freeze.
+Get, and read, Overcoming Mobbing: A Recovery Guide for Workplace Aggression and Bullying by Maureen Duffy and Len Sperry.
+It is an excellent book, and is incredibly helpful for you to understand what you are experiencing and why it is happening.